One-step estimator paths for concave regularization: Hockey example

-This section attempts to quantify the performance of hockey players.
-It extends analysis in \cite{gramacy_estimating_2013}.
-The current version includes data about who was on the ice for every goal in the National Hockey League (NHL) back to the 2002-2003 season, including playoffs.
-The data are in the {\tt gamlr} package; there are 69449 goals and 2439 players.
+We close with an example analysis: measuring the performance of hockey players.
+It extends analysis in \cite{gramacy_estimating_2013,gramacy_hockey_2015}.
+The data include every goal in the National Hockey League (NHL) back to the 2002-2003 season: 69,449 goals and 2439 players.

-The logistic regression model of player contribution is, for goal $i$ in season $s$ with away team $a$ and home team $h$, Vector $\bm{u}_i$ holds indicators for various special-teams scenarios (e.g., a home team power play), and $\bs{\alpha}$ provides matchup/season specific intercepts.
+For goal $i$ in season $s$ with away team $a$ and home team $h$, say that $q_{i}$ is the probability that the home team scored this goal.
+Our regression model is then Vector $\bm{u}_i$ holds indicators for various special-teams scenarios (e.g., a home team power play), and $\bs{\alpha}$ provides matchup/season specific intercepts.
 Vector $\bm{x}_i$ contains player effects: $x_{ij}=1$ if player $j$ was on the home team and on ice for goal $i$, $x_{ij}=-1$ for away player $j$ on ice for goal $i$, and $x_{ij}=0$ for everyone not on the ice.
 Coefficient $\beta_{0j} + \beta_{sj}$ is the season-$s$ effect of player $j$ on the log odds that, given a goal has been scored, the goal was scored by their team.
 These effects are `partial' in that they control for who else was on the ice, special teams scenarios, and team-season fixed effects -- a player's $\beta_{0j}$ or $\beta_{sj}$ only need be nonzero if that player effects play above or below the team average for a given season.

-We estimate gamma lasso paths of $\bs{\beta}$ for the model in (\ref{hockeymod}) {\it with $\bs{\alpha}$ and $\bs{\phi}$ left unpenalized}.
-In contrast to the default for most analyses, our coefficient costs are {\it not} scaled by covariate standard deviation.
-Doing the usual standardization would have favored players with little ice time.
-The algorithm is run for $\log_{10}\gamma = -5 \ldots 2$, plus the $\gamma=0$ lasso.\footnote{On this data, $\gamma=\infty$ subset selection yields perfect separation and infinite likelihood.}